dstndstn/gfa_reduce/README.md

 plotting utilities, for example overplotting circles at the locations of Gaia stars

 ## py/xmatch/
-cross-matching utilities, such as for matching to Gaia and other external catalogs
+cross-matching utilities, such as for matching to Gaia or other external catalogs

 # top-level py/ Python files